sorix6/IAC-project/README.md

 # Deploying infrastructure as code

-This project contains CloudFormation configuration and scripts that allow for the deployment of an Apache Web Server application.
+This project contains the CloudFormation configuration and scripts that allow for the deployment of an Apache Web Server application.

 The built infrastructure should contain: